Alignment complete relational Hoare logics for some and all: Related work

 Beutner and Finkbeiner~\cite{BeutnerF22CAV} formulate temporal $\forall\exists$ properties in terms of games, so a proof involves a strategy whereby the $\exists$ player produces a witnessing execution.
 They represent programs by transition systems, and combine the search for a strategy with search for an alignment (called reduction, cf.~\cite{FarzanV19}) and filtering conditions (called restrictions), also represented as a game.
-Their adequacy conditions take into account under-approximate abstract interpretation which is used in their algorithm for solving games.

-Beutner and Finkbeiner~\cite{BeutnerF22CSF} show that with the inclusion of prophecy variables, a game based method is complete for finite state systems (and synchronous HyperLTL).
+Itzhaky et al's approach~\cite{ItzhakySV24} to $\forall\exists$ verification using CHCs is shown to be sound, and complete with respect to this game semantics for transition systems with bounded nondeterminism.
+However, this game semantics itself is incomplete.
+Beutner and Finkbeiner show~\cite{BeutnerF22CSF} that with the inclusion of prophecies, a game based method is complete for finite state systems and specifications in synchronous HyperLTL.

-Further afield, ReLoC~\cite{FruminKB18} is a logic of contextual refinement of higher order concurrent programs, a $\forall\exists$ property.
-It is based on Iris~\cite{JungKJBBD18} which in turn is implemented in the Coq proof assistant.

-Our normal form is like that of Hoare and Sampaio~\cite{HoareHS93} which uses an explicit program counter variable.
+Our normal form is like that of Hoare et al~\cite{HoareHS93} which uses an explicit program counter variable.
 They prove every program can be reduced to normal form using a set of refinement laws, demonstrating a kind of completeness of the laws.
-Kozen~\cite{Kozen97} uses KAT to prove that every command is simulated by one with a single loop, using added primitives to snapshot the values of branch conditions.
+Kozen~\cite{Kozen97} uses KAT to prove that every command is simulated by one with a single loop.
+That result is refined in~\cite{GrathwohlKM14} using KAT augmented with finite mutable state; in principle this would provide an alternate way to define $\kateq$, cf.~\autoref{rem:KAT}.